 Over time, burners can get blocked or clogged, preventing fuel from getting through.
 Without fuel, the burner won’t ignite, so the air doesn’t get heated.
 When this happens, your furnace circulates cold air instead of hot air.

-Dirty or worn flame sensor
+Dirty or worn-out flame sensor

 The burner will switch off due to a clogged or malfunctioning flame sensor, resulting in the furnace blowing cold air.
 If the sensor is dirty, cleaning it may solve the problem.
 However, if it’s broken, it will need to be replaced, which is a job best left to the Calvey professionals.